The Best Flea Collars for Dogs (Review) in 2020

 The Best Flea Collar for Dogs

-Offers 8 months of continuous protection against ticks and fleas
+Offers 8 months of continuous protection against fleas and ticks

 Non-messy, non-greasy, water-resistant and odorless

-Created by Seresto and recommended by vets, this flea collar for large dogs provides eight months of continuous protection from blood-sucking ticks and fleas.
-It offers a continuous release of medication at a slow speed, which saves you the hassle of giving your dog more regular treatments.
+Created by Bayer and recommended by vets, the Seresto flea and tick collar for large dogs provides 8 months of continuous protection from blood-sucking ticks and fleas.
+It offers a continuous release of medication (flumethrin and imidacloprid) at a slow speed, which saves you the hassle of giving your dog more regular treatments.

 Water resistant design